 Question 3: What is a gathering?

-Answer: A "gathering" is a large form of reunion group in which the larger Walk To Emmaus community come together and celebrate their ongoing fourth day pilgrimage.
-The gathering reinforces, supports and encourage the three day Walk To Emmaus experience.
+Answer: A "gathering" is a large form of reunion group in which the larger Walk To Emmaus community come together and celebrate their ongoing fourth-day pilgrimage.
+The gathering reinforces, supports, and encourages the three-day Walk To Emmaus experience.

 The gathering is usually held monthly at "Faith Alive" United Methodist Church in Bowmanstown, PA.
-It's a joyful time which includes singing songs, reading scripture, praying, a lay talk and sharing in small groups.
-Usually there is a communion, singing and refreshments.
-A gathering is not a substitute for worship, communion and participation in one's own church.
+It's a joyful time that includes singing songs, reading scripture, praying, a lay talk, and sharing in small groups.
+Usually, there is communion, singing, a witness talk, and refreshments.
+A gathering is not a substitute for worship, communion, and participation in one's own church.